-- 1. Before being submitted to the Council for approval as a project, a project proposal must be prepared by the Projects Committee or by a member of the Projects Committee on its behalf.
+- 1. Before being submitted to the Council for approval as a project, a project proposal must be prepared with the assistance of the ELI Secretariat, and under the guidance of the Executive Committee.
+The latter will determine who is to prepare the proposal.
 The project proposal must demonstrate how the project satisfies the selection criteria set out in Section 4 of the Guidelines.
 It must specify: - (a) the project's subject matter, methodology and the actual results it seeks to achieve; - (b) the legal background including information on the project's relationship to what already exists or is being developed and the role it could play in the European legal environment; - (c) whether it should be an Instrument or a Statement and, in the latter case, whether or not it should be subject to the accelerated procedure; and - (d) options for funding.